 Stanzas Five, Six, and Seven

-Heaney looks back on the stranger, who is apparently a white-haired man and recalls his actions from the past.
+Heaney looks back on the stranger, who is apparently a white-haired man, and recalls his actions from the past.
 When this person would “stand like that / on the other side” he’d swing his blackthorn walking stick.
 Junkin would hit at the “marsh weeds” and would use his privilege to lord over “our scraggy acres”.

-Heaney is well aware of the divisions between Protestants and Catholics and the unhelpful nature of this man’s attitude towards his neighbour’s lands.
+Heaney is well aware of the divisions between Protestants and Catholics and the unhelpful nature of this man’s attitude towards his neighbor’s lands.
 He predicts in the next lines that the future is going to be bleak.
 This is seen through the pollen that drifts “to our bank”.
 It is a symbol of “next season’s tares”.
-In the Bible, tares refers to a harmful weed that looks like wheat.
+In the Bible, tares refer to a harmful weed that looks like wheat.

 The first stanza of part two is the longest of the poem.
-In these lines Heaney brings the poem away from directly addressing the landscape and into his home.
+In these lines, Heaney brings the poem away from directly addressing the landscape and into his home.
 He speaks about his siblings and how they’d all delve into the stories of “Lazarus, the Pharaoh, Solomon” as well as “David and Goliath”.
 By spending time with these stories the children became accustomed to concepts and problems that would’ve otherwise been “too big” for their youth.

 Stanzas Two and Three

-These next lines take the reader back to the neighbour who had at the beginning of the poem made proclamations about Heaney’s lands.
+These next lines take the reader back to the neighbor who had at the beginning of the poem made proclamations about Heaney’s lands.
 He, rudely, expresses his belief that Heaney’s family does not follow “the Book at all”.
 This is, of course, a reference to the Bible.

 The third stanza is a combination of similes and metaphors that depict Junkin’s brain as a “whitewashed kitchen” that is as tidy “as the body” of the church.
 His thoughts are restricted by the texts he’s read and his mind clean of any independent thought.